Philosophical phriday - countering outrageous misinformation

 Outrageous concerns can spread like a fungus for an indeterminate period before sprouting mushrooms.
 As the crisis deepens, both factions become ever more entrenched, convinced that they are right while the others are wrong.
 It doesn't take long before the lynch mob forms, determined to 'do something about it'.

 Once the outrage has been ignited, it becomes hard for anyone (even the more moderate or dubious members of the outraged group) to tackle or douse the flames.
-Logical, scientific, fact-based counter-arguments are dismissed on various grounds, often spuriously with logical fallacies, misunderstandings and supposed oppression blending with the emotional hubbub.
-Well-meaning explanations and justifications
+Logical, scientific, fact-based counter-arguments are dismissed on various grounds, often spuriously with logical fallacies, misunderstandings and supposed oppression blending with the emotional hubbub of well-meaning explanations and justifications.

 Irrelevant or dubious 'facts' are often introduced, allegedly to support the arguments but in practice adding yet more fuel to the raging emotional fire.